You are using an outdated browser. Please upgrade your browser to improve your experience

 The Apprenticeship Route

-Finding a good Executive Search company where you can learn the business under the direction of an experienced headhunter can be a task in itself.
+There are many Executive Recruitment Agenices where you can learn the business under the direction of an experienced headhunter.
 Research the company.
 How long have they been trading?
 What is the average turnover of staff?
 What are their industry specialisms?
 How business ethical are they?
 What is their methodology in terms of headhunting?
 What is their career plan for all roles in the company?
 What are their commission structures?

 Look for a company that has a number of years under its belt and has weathered difficult times – they tend to be stronger and offer more complete benefits i.e. training, good commission and career progression.
 These companies may be a reasonable size or more boutique – in both cases they will be run by seasoned headhunters who are also good business people.